Charity shops in Barry

 Is it safe to send donated jewellery to GoldPaid from Barry?

 Yes.
 Items travel by Royal Mail Special Delivery Guaranteed, which is fully tracked.
-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+Your parcel is insured up to £2,500 via Royal Mail Special Delivery.
 GoldPaid can confirm the appropriate postal option before you post.

 Can our Barry shop ask questions before sending anything?

 Yes, and it is the sensible first step.
-Message GoldPaid on WhatsApp at 07375 071158 or call 07763 741067 with a photo and your questions.
+Message GoldPaid on WhatsApp or call us on 07763 741067 with a photo and your questions.
 Nothing needs to be posted until you are satisfied with the answers and happy to go ahead.

 How is the value of our donated items decided?